V. K. Iya: Legacy and achievements

 Iya was a part of the first generation professionals of Indian atomic energy programme, with the pride of having worked with Homi Bhabha.
 His tenure, commencing from Cadell Road lab, spanned several first-of-a-kind accomplishments carried out in the laboratories in the South Site area of Trombay for the radioisotope programme in AEET.
 Initially the Apsara reactor, and subsequently the CIRUS reactor, gave a good boost to the programmes under his leadership.
 Iya is considered a pioneering scientist in the field of radioisotope where only a few countries of that time had such programmes and facilities.
 The pressing need for more laboratory space, and interest in having proximity to CIRUS reactor, were addressed by the design and setting up of isotope lab facilities in the new facility, RLG, built in the ‘north site’ of AEET.
-Iya was the Project Director for the BARC-UNDP cooperation initiative in setting up India’s first gamma radiation sterilisation plant ISOMED commissioned in 1974.
+Iya was the Project Director for the BARC-UNDP cooperation initiative in setting up India's first gamma radiation sterilisation plant ISOMED commissioned in 1974.

-The young Iya was part of the First Indian Delegation under the Leadership of Homi Bhabha to represent India at the IAEA’s First General Conference (GC) in 1957.
+The young Iya was part of the First Indian Delegation under the Leadership of Homi Bhabha to represent India at the IAEA's First General Conference (GC) in 1957.
 He was invited by Bhabha to be again in the team for the 1960 GC of IAEA.

 Iya groomed a number of colleagues to become domain experts and leaders in various aspects of radioisotope programme and they carried forward his mission of the radioisotope programme with aplomb for the benefit of India.
 Some of them also served at the IAEA and thus the benefits of his grooming professionals reached many other countries through the IAEA.

+Death

+Iya died in Mumbai on 10 August 2024, at the age of 96.